-The Circle of Courage® is a model of positive youth development based on the universal principle that to be emotionally healthy all youth need a sense of belonging, mastery, independence and generosity.
+The Circle of Courage is a model of positive youth development based on the principle of universal needs for emotionally healthy youth including a sense of belonging, mastery, independence and generosity.
 This unique model integrates the cultural wisdom of tribal peoples, the practice wisdom of professional pioneers with troubled youth, and findings of modern youth development research.
-Recognizing that the Circle of Courage “transcend[s] cultural boundaries” and that “all children have the same growth needs” the Circle of Courage is an offering for all youth across cultures and contexts.1
+Recognizing that the Circle of Courage “transcend[s] cultural boundaries” and that “all children have the same growth needs” the Circle of Courage is an offering for all youth across cultures and contexts, making it the perfect model to frame Starr Commonwealth’s 10 Steps to Create a Trauma-Informed Resilient School.1

 The four directions portray universal human needs for belonging, mastery, independence, and generosity.
 These are the foundations for psychological resilience and positive youth development.

 What are the universal needs in the Circle of Courage?